Table of Contents

-The United States has had a lot of wildfires spurring up recently causing concerns in areas like California and Arizona.
-These fires have been relentless in their pursuit to turn farms into ashes, burn down houses, and destroy the natural habitats causing the extinction of native creatures.
+The United States has had many wildfires spurring recently, causing concerns in areas like California and Arizona.
+These fires have been relentless in their pursuit to turn farms into ashes, burn down houses, and destroy natural habitats causing the extinction of native creatures.

-As the wildfire spreads, it threatens thousands of residential and commercial lands and life residing in those areas.
+As the wildfire spreads, it threatens thousands of residential and commercial lands and lives residing in those areas.

 Although these wildfires pose a dangerous threat to living creatures and their homes in wildfire-prone areas, companies offering insurance are backing out from disbursing claims regarding natural disasters.
 Let’s look at some startling revelations about California wildfires and why insurance providers are denying claims.